Location: Room 1.04, Hen Goleg

 Rasha Alsakka is a Professor of Banking and Finance at Bangor Business School.
 Rasha was appointed at Bangor in January 2010.
 Previously she taught at Aberystwyth University.
-Rasha has a portfolio of high-quality research outputs and has developed an international reputation, with her work appearing in many internationally recognized journals such as Journal of Banking and Finance, Journal of International Money and Finance, Journal of Economic Behavior and Organization, British Accounting Review, and European Journal of Finance.
+Rasha has a portfolio of high-quality research outputs and has developed an international reputation, with her work appearing in many internationally recognized journals such as Journal of Banking and Finance, European Economic Review, Journal of Financial Stability, Journal of International Money and Finance, Journal of Economic Behavior and Organization, British Accounting Review, and European Journal of Finance.

 Roles within Bangor Business School

 - BBS Senior Tutor (Aug 2018 - Present)

 - Member of Student Led Mental Health & Wellbeing Strategy Steering Group (Sep 2022 - Present)